pavel-maltsev/IBM-Cloud-Pak-for-Data/IBM Product Master REST API sample use/IBM Product Master REST API sample use.md

 Few core principles of that operation are:

 1. Best is to use the technical user account created on IBM PM side dedicated for ETL integrations by Product Master Administrators.
-This will provide you the ease of retrieval of Base64 authenticated pair of credentials
+This will provide you the ease of retrieval of Base64 authenticated pair of credentials.
 2. The whole set of the calls including authentication is better to be done within same Hierarchical Data stage step-by-step.
 If not required by specific reasons, do not split the processing between atomic HD stages on the canvas.
 This would lead to the issues with extra RAM consumption and also bring complexity with transfer of the parameters from response one call to request of the next one.
 3. The Authentication method on the REST call operation should be set to '''NONE'''.
 The headers should contain your authentication parameters instead.